Avimitin/nvim/README.md

   - needs_generate bool: When true, tree-sitter CLI will be used to generate the parser.
   - srcRoot string: Specify where the parser source located.
 Some repository will vendor two or more parser source code in one repository.

-See [my overlay](./overlay.nix) for detail examples and the current available parsers.
+See [my home configuration](https://github.com/Avimitin/Avimitin/blob/master/nix/home/share.nix) for detail examples.

 Also you might found update the parser hash one by one really annoying, so the `generate-nvim-treesitter-parsers` also contains a update script.
 To use it, first you will need to place the script file somewhere: